BDC Hamburger Icon

 Operating activities

-The operating activities section of the cash flow statement shows how much cash you have coming in and going out as part of your daily business operations within a specific period.
+The operating activities section shows how much cash you have coming in and going out as part of your daily business operations within a specific period.
 It includes money you spend on materials and payroll, as well as money you bring in from sales.

 Investing activities